|

 not often admit to ingestion of a traditional remedy.
 (Steenkamp

-V, et al, Hum Exp Toxicol 18(10), 1999)
+V, et al, Hum Exp Toxicol 18(10), 1999) It is not unrealistic to

 assume that TAM is responsible for 10-20% of the deaths from unknown